jonescompneurolab/hnn-core-conda-packaging/README.md

 11. Now, you get to do it all over again!
 Assuming you have built `hnn-core-all` for one of the three [Supported platforms](#supported-platforms), you should now do it for the remaining ones.
 Currently, this requires you to use a computer that HAS that platform.
 However, in the future, using CI runners (e.g. via Github Actions) will enable a way to do that without requiring you to have physical access to such a platform.

-12. Now, you get to do it all over again, AGAIN!
-Repeat the above steps, except doing them for the package in the `./hnn-core` subdirectory, rather than the `./hnn-core-all` subdirectory.
-Since `hnn-core` is a subset of `hnn-core-all`, there should be no bugs in the build process for `hnn-core` that aren't first discovered when building `hnn-core-all`.
-You will instead be dealing with a similarly named package-file, for example like `$CONDA_PREFIX/conda-bld/linux-64/hnn-core-0.4.1-py312_0.conda`.

 # How to install your built package

 ### Local install: